kamioftea/cogs-kow/static/views/event/cogs-of-war.md

 ## Save the date

 <p class="lead">
   Announcing Cogs of War.
-A 1995 points, one day Kings of War tournament using the 3.5 edition rules.
+A 1995 points, one day Kings of War singles tournament using the 3.5 edition rules.
 </p>

 The full rules pack and sign-up will be available at the start of December.